Kyriosity/read-write/readme+/dev/software-parts/app-model.md

 ### Model data and data storage

-Model is not data (there're could be model with no data at all, like math processor).
+The model is not data (there could be a model with no data at all, like a math processor).

 :construction: TO BE WRITTEN :construction: